 Through coursework and projects in disciplines like philosophy, politics, and economics, Social Justice faculty and students discuss moral issues of seeking justice, social and political conditions, work done through free market arrangements and by governments and NGOs, and students own ideas about how and why social justice is important.
 Many students take their studies from the classroom to internships and social justice projects of their own.

-Betty Jane Schultz Hollender Professor and Chair of Economics and Business, Director of Border Studies
+Betty Jane Schultz Hollender Professor and Chair of Economics, Business, and Finance and Director of Border Studies

 Areas of Study: macroeconomic theory, money and banking, border studies, women in the work force, child labor in Latin America

 Associate Professor of Politics